michal-h21/rdfref/README.md

 # Installation

 You can either clone this repository to your local TEXMF tree (typically `~/texmf/tex/latex` on UNIX like systems), or clone it to any local directory and run the `make install` command.

+# Documentation

+You can run `make` to create a documentation and example document.
+You will need [dot2tex](https://github.com/xyz2tex/dot2tex) to make a dependency graph of theorems.